 Whispers in Corridors – Claire Mansfield

-This is a brilliant book and have recommended this to others who shared this view.
-It was pleasing to see that this title is now available on paperback as well as E-book format.
+Whispers in Corridors is a brilliant book and have recommended this to others who shared this view.
+It was pleasing to see that this title is now available in paperback as well as E-book format.
 During my time reading this, when things turned out the way that I didn’t expect them too, I had to keep reading to see what was going to happen.
-It made me curse, dislike, enjoy, love and question the characters decisions.
-A brilliant well written book from a brilliant Author.
+It made me curse, dislike, enjoy, love, and question the characters decisions.
+A well-written book from an excellent author.
 After reviews, this title has been given the full five stars that it deserves.

 A Girl on the train – Paula Hawkins

-I really enjoyed this book, it is a gripping story and one that will get you hooked from the first page.
+I enjoyed this book; it is a gripping story and one that will get you hooked from the first page.
 It is one of those that you can’t put down.
 The book is like a diary form and very well put together.
-A book full of twists, I certainly got it all wrong….Brilliant.
+A book full of twists, I certainly got it all wrong…Brilliant.

 On Writing – Stephen King

-Certainly one for the writers out there who find it difficult to get to where they want to be.
+On writing is undoubtedly one for the writers out there who find it challenging to get to where they want to be.
 The book explains the difficulties that S.K had at the beginning.
-It provides good ideas and gives us writers that hope and determination to keep knocking on that door.
-If you really want it, you have to work for it.
-An excellent read.
+It provides useful ideas and gives us writers that hope and determination to keep knocking on that door.
+If you want it, you have to work for it — an excellent read.

 The Maggie O’Dell series – Alex Kava